alec-dj/alec-dj.github.io/_posts/2026-03-05-Finding-Prime-Numbers-With-Python.md

 >>> [2]
 ```

 Here we use a little maths trick to speed up the check of our remaining number_range for non-primes.
-For the prime number we just checked (in this first case it was the number 2), we want to generate all the multiples of that up to our upper range (in this case 20), as none of these can be primes.
+For the prime number we just checked (in this first case, 2), we want to generate all the multiples of that up to our upper range (in this case 20), as none of these can be primes.

 Again, we will use a set rather than a list, because it allows us some special functionality that will be detailed below, which is the crux of this approach: